 [The President] shall hold his Office during the Term of four Years....

-After removing the exclusion to reeligibility after a first term, the Framers turned to determine how many years a given term would be (proposals ranged from three to twenty).
+After removing the exclusion from more than a single term, the Framers turned to deter-mine how many years a given term would be (proposals ranged from three to twenty).
 Eventually, the Framers settled on four years.
-According to Justice Joseph Story in his Commentaries on the Constitution of the United States, the period of four years is not long enough to risk any harm to the public safety.
-Although some Anti-Federalists thought that four years was sufficient time "to ruin his country,” Hamilton wrote in The Federalist No. 71 that duration in office is “requisite to the energy of the executive authority” and that a four-year term struck the proper balance, giving a President enough time “to make the community sensible of the propriety of the measures he might incline to pursue” and to not “justify any alarm for the public liberty."
+According to Justice Joseph Story in his Commentaries on the Constitution of the United States (1833), the period of four years is not long enough to risk any harm to the public safety.
+Although some Anti-Federalists thought that four years was sufficient time for a president “to ruin his country,” Hamilton wrote in The Federalist No. 71 that duration in office is “requisite to the energy of the executive authority” and that a four-year term struck the proper balance, giving a president enough time “to make the community sensible of the propriety of the measures he might incline to pursue” and to not “justify any alarm for the public liberty.

 It should be noted that the four-year limitation is absolute, and every president (no matter how disputed the election results may have been) has always turned the office over to his successor on the appointed day (January 20, after the ratification of the Twentieth Amendment).
 Nor has any president sought to have the election postponed because of a crisis.
 The election of 1864 went forward despite the Civil War, as did the election of 1944 despite World War II.